 - Not all orthopaedic

 In orthopaedics, a doctor can only be called a sports medicine specialist if he or she has done a sports medicine fellowship, which is one year of additional medical training.
 Dr. Cunningham said this training is typically done at a big university’s orthopaedic program, covering professional and college athletic teams and working with other orthopaedic sports medicine leaders in the field.

 Dr. Cunningham did his sports medicine fellowship at the University of Pittsburgh, which is regarded by orthopedists as one of the best sports medicine programs in the country.
 He worked with the Pittsburgh Steelers and the Pittsburgh Penguins during his training.

-- Many, but not all, sports injuries require surgery
+- Many, but not all, sports

 Dr. Cunningham treats many of his patients’ injuries without surgery whenever possible.
 In the absence of surgery, Dr. Cunningham might establish a diagnosis and then help guide the patient’s physical therapy treatment to get them back to their desired activities.
 “However, when someone requires surgery, I do mainly arthroscopic surgery of both the knee and shoulder,” he said.
 “Common surgeries that I do are arthroscopic ACL reconstructions, rotator cuff repairs, meniscus repairs, and shoulder dislocation surgeries.
 I also treat a wide array of fractures such as clavicle and tibia fractures.”

 Support Local Journalism

 As a Summit Daily News reader, you make our work possible.